woduangle/Deep-Reinforcement-Learning-for-Traffic-Signal-Control-Optimization/A3C/readme.md

 Here, $$\alpha$$ represents the learning rate, $$\pi_\theta(a|s)$$ denotes the probability distribution of taking action $$a$$ given state $$s$$, and $$A(s,a)$$ is the advantage function that measures how much better it is to take action $$a$$ compared to average behavior.

 #### Entropy Regularization Term

+The entropy regularization term encourages exploration by penalizing deterministic policies.
+It measures the uncertainty or randomness of the policy distribution, promoting a balance between exploitation and exploration.

 $$
 H(\pi(s_t; \theta)) = -\sum_a \pi(a | s_t; \theta) \log \pi(a | s_t; \theta)